-Children’s Justice Center
+Utah County Children's Justice Center Building

-Utah County Children’s Justice Center
+Utah County Children's Justice Center Overview

 The Utah County Children’s Justice Center (UCCJC) provides coordinated healing to abused children.